 (1) methods of discovery may be used in any sequence; and

-(2) discovery by one party does not require any other party to delay its discovery.
+(2) discovery by one party does not require any other party to delay its discovery, except that a party may not seek discovery from any source before that party serves its initial disclosure statement under Rule 26.1.

-(e) Supplementing and Correcting Discovery Responses.
+(g) Supplementing and Correcting Discovery Responses.

+(1) Generally.
 A party who has responded to an interrogatory, request for production, or request for admission must supplement or correct its response if it learns that the response was or has become materially incomplete or incorrect and if the additional or corrective information has not otherwise been disclosed to the other parties during the discovery process or in writing.

+(2) Timing.
 A party must supplement or correct a discovery response under this rule in a timely manner, but in no event more than 30 days after it learns that the response is materially incomplete or incorrect.

+(3) Reason for Deficiency in Prior Response.
+The party must state in the supplemental or corrected discovery response why the additional or correct information was not previously provided.

-(f) Sanctions.
+(h) Sanctions.
 The court may impose an appropriate sanction—including any order under Rule 16(i)—against a party or attorney who has engaged in unreasonable, groundless, abusive, or obstructionist conduct in connection with discovery.

-(g) Discovery and Disclosure Motions.
+(i) Discovery and Disclosure Motions.
 Any discovery or disclosure motion must attach a good faith consultation certificate complying with Rule 7.1(h).

 Rule 26.1.
 Prompt Disclosure of Information

 Duty to Disclose; Disclosure Categories.
-Within the times set forth in Rule 26.1(d) or in a Scheduling Order or Case Management Order, each party must disclose in writing and serve on all other parties a disclosure statement setting forth:
+Within the times set forth in Rule 26.1(f) or in a Scheduling Order or Case Management Order, each party must disclose in writing and serve on all other parties a disclosure statement setting forth:

 the factual basis of each of the disclosing party’s claims or defenses;